Sportsman's War Memorial Interpretive Works Completed

 Yarra City Council has previously undertaken some restoration works including cleaning, reproduction of the urns and landscaping.
 To further highlight the position and significance of the Memorial, some interpretive and enhancement works have now been completed.

-The original porcelain wreath once displayed on a column (which now hangs safely at Fitzroy Town Hall) has been replicated by The Grimwade Centre for Cultural Materials Conservation.
+The original porcelain wreath once displayed on a column (which now hangs safely at Fitzroy Town Hall) has been replicated by ceramicist and conservator Jessica Taylor in collaboration with The Grimwade Centre for Cultural Materials Conservation, the University of Melbourne.
 This has been placed on display housed within a new bronze panel inscribed with the names of the fallen soldiers from the local sporting clubs.
 The soldiers were once listed on six shields installed on the columns of the monument but the majority were lost over time.
-Additionally, some signage and a large reproductive photograph showing some of the soldiers has been erected to provide further historical context for visitors to the Edinburgh Gardens.
+Additionally, some signage and a large reproductive photograph showing some of the soldiers has been erected to provide fuAt trther historical context for visitors to the Edinburgh Gardens.

 The Fitzroy History Society has been an integral part of this project as have the Combined Tramways/ East Melbourne RSL.
 The sporting clubs have also provided input into the consultation and development of this project and the Fitzroy Football Club continues to lay wreaths here for their former members on Remembrance and ANZAC Day.